 E.1.1 The Quality Testing Operator appointed by the Trials Organiser is responsible for conducting approved quality tests according to these procedures.
-The Growing Trial Operators are responsible for producing representative samples for quality assessment indicated in Section C.
+The Growing Trial Operators are responsible for producing representative samples for quality assessment as indicated in Section C.

-E.2.
-Quality Assessment Methodology for Obligatory and Additional Tests forthe
+E.2 Quality assessment methodology for obligatory and additional tests

-E.2.1 Dry Weight Determination
+E.2.1 Dry weight determination